Policy on enforcing standards in private sector housing

 The Council will expect landlords to have a good understanding of the housing standards and management issues that should be met in privately rented accommodation; it would expect landlords to refer to the Council’s guide to minimum property standards and to liaise with Council officers or other professionals to confirm the extent to which additional requirements apply to any addresses let out as Houses in Multiple Occupation (HMOs).

-4. Hoarding and dilapidated properties
+4. Hoarding and Dilapidated Properties

 These are properties often occupied by vulnerable persons, sometimes with mental health issues or elderly people struggling to cope.
 There has been an increased awareness of the issue brought about by publicity and media exposure and a corresponding rise in the number of reports from neighbours and health visitors regarding issues of disrepair, lack of hygiene or accumulations within properties.
 While these properties are usually owner occupied, the Council has powers under legislation to take action where the situation is likely to cause harm or ill health to the occupier or where there is a wider health issue or where statutory nuisance may exist.